aakashverma1124/A-Complete-Database-Backed-REST-API-Using-Spring-Boot/README.md

 / ************* TopicService.java Ends here ************** /

 We can now use these functionalities using Postman.
+Postman is currently one of the most popular tools used in API testing.